Everything you need to know...

-Throughout the course you will experience a range of teaching methods, from specialist workshops and media labs to lectures and seminars, individual tutorials and group work.
-You will be able to develop your own area of interest and specialise in your preferred discipline for your major project film (including 2D drawn, stop motion or 3D CGI animation).
+Throughout the course you will experience a range of teaching methods, from specialist workshops and media labs to lectures and seminars, individual tutorials, and group work.
+You’ll be able to develop your own area of interest and specialise in your preferred discipline for your major project film (including 2D drawn, stop motion or 3D CGI animation).

 - written reports

 You’ll be supported in your learning journey towards highly skilled, graduate level employment through a number of key areas.
 These include:

 - access to our unique student support triangle to help with your personal, academic and career development

 - access to our Skills Centre with one to ones, webinars and online resources, where you can get help with planning and structuring your assignments

 - industry-specific employability activities such as live projects, learning in simulated environments and networking opportunities

 There are also opportunities to study abroad at one of our partner universities.